 On August 5, 2021, the Company completed the third and final tranche of the non-brokered private placement announced on July 12, 2021.
-The Company issued 338,339 units in this tranche at a price of 0.16 per unit for gross proceeds of 4.134.
-Each unit consists of one common share and one transferable common share purchase warrant.
-Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at 0.25 per share for two years from the date of issue.
-Fair value of the warrants was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate 0.41%; expected stock price volatility 0.163%; dividend yield 0.0%; and expected warrant life 0.163%; dividend yield 0.163%; and expected warrant life 0.163%;
+The Company issued 338,339 units in this tranche at a price of \$0.16 per unit for gross proceeds of \$54,134.
+Each unit consisted of one common share and one transferable common share purchase warrant.
+Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at \$0.25 per share for two years from the date of issue.
+Fair value of the warrants was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -0.41%; expected stock price volatility -106.39%; dividend yield -0%; and expected warrant life -2 years.